8 Cruise Line Secrets Staring Us In The Face

 So, if I (or my Mum) want to head to the rear of the ship, we go in the direction where cabin numbers are going upwards and follow cabin numbers falling to go to the front.

-Cruzely also pointed out that on Norwegian Cruise Line the carpets have tons of fish motifs in the carpet design pointing in the direction of the front of the ship, and Royal Caribbean Cruise Line cabin number signs have ships or small indicators pointing towards the front of the ship.
+Cruzely also pointed out that on Norwegian Cruise Line the carpets have tons of fish motifs in the carpet design.
+These little fishies point in the direction of the front of the ship.
+Royal Caribbean cabin number signs have ships or small indicators pointing towards the front of the ship.

 I now have easy way to find my way forwards or to the rear that has been staring at me for dozens and dozens of cruises without realising it.